-0 No. The State does not employ Organized Health Care Delivery System (OHCDS) arrangements under the provisions of 42 CFR §447.10. \checkmark Yes.
-The waiver provides for the use of Organized Health Care Delivery System arrangements under the provisions of 42 CFR §447.10.
-Specify the following: (a) the entities that are designated as an OHCDS and how these entities qualify for designation as an OHCDS; (b) the procedures for direct provider enrollment when a provider does not voluntarily agree to contract with a designated OHCDS; (c) the method(s) for assuring that participants have free choice of qualified providers when an OHCDS arrangement is employed, including the selection of providers not affiliated with the OHCDS; (d) the method(s) for assuring that providers that furnish services under contract with an OHCDS meet applicable provider qualifications under the waiver; (e) how it is assured that OHCDS contracts with providers meet applicable requirements; and, (f) how financial accountability is assured when an OHCDS arrangement is used: a) A potential provider interested in becoming an OHCDS may apply to do so as part of initial licensure or by amending their current license and must meet all regulatory requirements outlined in Code of Maryland Regulations (COMAR) 10.22.20.05.
-A provider may be designated an OHCDS if they submit a DDA application to become an OHCDS provider, and they are a licensed DDA provider for a DDA Fee Payment System service, they are an enrolled Medicaid provider, and render at least one Medicaid service directly. b) Other DDA licensed providers may provide services directly and are not required to contract with an OHCDS.
-To become a licensed or approved provider, the entity can contact the DDA for an application or find the application on the DDA's website. c) The Coordinator of Community Services (CCS) supports participants and their legal representatives and families by sharing information about the various services, providers, and service delivery models available.
+OHCDS; (c) the method(s) for assuring that participants have free choice of qualified providers when an OHCDS arrangement is employed, including the selection of providers not affiliated with the OHCDS; (d) the method(s) for assuring that providers that furnish services under contract with an OHCDS meet applicable provider qualifications under the waiver; (e) how it is assured that OHCDS contracts with providers meet applicable requirements; and, (f) how financial accountability is assured when an OHCDS arrangement is used:

+- a) A potential provider interested in becoming an OHCDS may apply to do so as part of initial licensure or by amending their current license and must meet all regulatory requirements outlined in Code of Maryland Regulations (COMAR) 10.22.20.05.
+A provider may be designated an OHCDS if they submit a DDA application to become an OHCDS provider, and they are a licensed DDA provider for a DDA Fee Payment System service, they are an enrolled Medicaid provider, and render at least one Medicaid service directly. - b) Other DDA licensed providers may provide services directly and are not required to contract with an OHCDS.
+To become a licensed or approved provider, the entity can contact the DDA for an application or find the application on the DDA's website. - c) The Coordinator of Community Services (CCS) supports participants and their legal representatives and families by sharing information about the various services, providers, and service delivery models available.
 Participants may choose a DDA licensed or approved provider, an OHCDS, or other qualified providers, such as FMS or direct care staff, under the Self-Directed Services Program.
-Maryland regulations prohibit providers from infringing on an individual's right to choose freely among qualified providers at any time d) An OHCDS must attest that all provider qualifications are met as set forth in regulations and provide supporting documentation upon request.
+Maryland regulations prohibit providers from infringing on an individual's right to choose freely among qualified providers at any time - d) An OHCDS must attest that all provider qualifications are met as set forth in regulations and provide supporting documentation upon request.
 OHCDS shall enter into a subcontract with each provider of service that contains the scope, frequency, duration, and cost of services to be provided; documents the qualifications of the provider of service; details service termination procedures; is consistent with the participant's PCP, and is executed by all parties to the contract.
-The OHCDS is required to maintain detailed records on the purchase of services from qualified entities or individuals, including invoices.

-e) In the OHCDS application, the provider agrees to submit an aggregate annual summary, delineating OHCDS activities, including subcontractor names, amounts paid per subcontractor, nature of services and number of individual's serviced by each subcontractor.
-The report will be due within 30 days of the close of the State fiscal year.
-As part of the DDA's quality assurance procedures, the DDA surveys OHCDS providers for their compliance with regulatory requirements, including those requirements governing contracts with qualified providers.

-f) Billing for OHCDS contract services are completed using the CMS 1500 Form or by direct provider electronic submission in the MMIS system.
+The OHCDS is required to maintain detailed records on the purchase of services from qualified entities or individuals, including invoices. - e) In the OHCDS application, the provider agrees to submit an aggregate annual summary, delineating OHCDS activities, including subcontractor names, amounts paid per subcontractor, nature of services and number of individual's serviced by each subcontractor.
+The report will be due within 30-60 days of the close of the State fiscal year.
+As part of the DDA's quality assurance procedures, the DDA surveys OHCDS providers for their compliance with regulatory requirements, including those requirements governing contracts with qualified providers. - f) Billing for OHCDS contract services are completed using the CMS 1500 Form or by direct provider electronic submission in the MMIS system.
 The DDA and Medicaid review all claims submitted.
-The DDA will monitor and conduct oversight of the OHCDS by including their activities in the Utilization Review process outlined in Appendix I-a to assess their performance and to ensure the integrity of the financial transactions that they perform.
-Accountability efforts also include Single State and Independent audits as further detailed in this Appendix I-1.
+The DDA will monitor and conduct oversight of the OHCDS by including their activities in the Utilization Review process outlined in Appendix I-a to assess their performance and to ensure the integrity of the financial a.